Nappa Merrie

 Nappa Merrie Station, most commonly known as Nappa Merrie, is a pastoral lease that operates as a cattle station in central west Queensland, Australia.

 Description

 The property is located 40 km north east of Innamincka and 260 km south east of Birdsville in the Channel Country of Queensland.
-It has double frontage to Coopers Creek and is bounded to the west by the South Australian border.
+It has double frontage to Cooper Creek and is bounded to the west by the South Australian border.